Guide to what’s on in London in November 2017

 - 23 November – 31 December : The Snowman

 - 27 November – 13 January 2018 : Rapunzel (Stratford)

 Stratford East, Gerry Raffles Square, Stratford, E15 1BN.
 Nearest station: Stratford.
 For tickets, visit the Stratford East website.

 - 30 November – 4 January 2018 : Goosed (Vauxhall)

 A saucy panto for adults-only.
 Royal Vauxhall Tavern, 372 Kennington Lane, Vauxhall, SE11 5HY.
 Nearest station: Vauxhall.
 For more information, visit the Tavern’s website.

-Posted on 31 October 2017, in Art, Festivals, Film, London, Tourist Attractions and tagged festivals, November 2017, pantomime, Things to do in London, Travel, What's On Guide.
+Posted on 31 Oct 2017, in Festivals, Film, London, Tourist Attractions and tagged pantomime, Things to do in London, What's On Guide.
 Bookmark the permalink.
 14 Comments.